myAccountIsKilledBy2FA/redacted/README.md

 ### Communication
 Netty is used for basic server / client communication.
 The client sends position packets and the server responds.
 Actual collisions are being checked in the server.

+### Anticheat
+Why do we care about hacking right now?
+Who cares if they hack our stats or whatever.
+We are storing all of this client side.